BestTimesToVisit.com Logo

 money

-While ATMs are available in Port Vila and Luganville, they can be unreliable and often run out of cash, especially outside of business hours.
-It's wise to carry a decent amount of Australian Dollars (AUD) or US Dollars (USD) in cash, as these are widely accepted and can be exchanged at most resorts and larger shops.
-Inform your bank of your travel dates to avoid any card issues.
+While ATMs are available in Port Vila and Luganville, they can be unreliable and sometimes run out of cash.
+It's a good idea to bring a decent amount of Australian Dollars (AUD) or US Dollars (USD) in cash, as these are widely accepted and can be exchanged at banks or resorts.
+Smaller islands often operate on a cash-only basis, so always have small denominations handy.

 transport